Cindy and Barrett with RV in Montrose

 I also found Marie Kondo’s book “The Life-Changing Magic of Tidying” super helpful during this part of the process.

 It’s so easy to become attached to our stuff!
 Purging your things can be an emotionally draining process.
-Take the time you need during this stage and be kind to yourself.
+Take the necessary time during this stage, and be kind to yourself.

 5. Did you store anything before taking off?

-We ended up needing a 10×15 storage unit to hold sentimental items we just couldn’t part with.
+We rented a 10×15 storage unit to hold the sentimental items we couldn’t part with.

-We have stopped at it at least 3 more times on the road to add a few little things we’ve found along the way that we just don’t have room for right now, as well as the stuff we had in the RV that we thought we needed, but didn’t.
+We stopped at it at least three times on the road to add a few things we found along the way that we just didn’t have room for, as well as the stuff we had in the RV that we thought we needed but didn’t.

 Barrett at our Storage Unit